|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed February 14, 1943 "Saint Valentines Day Massacre"

 Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Delivered to the U. S. Army Air Force (USAAF) as P-38G Lightning serial number unknown.
 Disassembled and shipped overseas and reassembled.

 Assigned to the 13th Air Force (13th AF), 347th Fighter Group (347th FG), 339th Fighter Squadron (339th FS).
 No known nickname or nose art.

 On February 14, 1943 at 10:00am took off from Fighter 2 (Kukum) on Guadalcanal piloted by 2nd Lt.
 Wellman H. Huey as one of ten P-38 Lightnings plus twelve F4U Corsairs from Marine Fighting Squadron 124 (VMF-124) on a mission to escort nine PB4Y-1 Liberators from VB-101 on a bombing against Japanese shipping off southern Bougainville in the Buin-Shortland area.
 The weather was clear with scattered clouds.

 After the bomb run, the formation was intercepted by Japanese Zeros and floatplane fighters and engaged in air combat with the U. S. formation.

 During the air combat, Huey was shoot down and was not seen to crash or bail out by an of the American pilots or air crews.
 When this aircraft failed to return it was officially listed as Missing In Action (MIA).
 Due to the severe American losses, this mission became known as the "Saint Valentines Day Massacre".

 Fate of the Pilot

-At dusk, Zero pilots from 204 Kokutai went to inspect the American Prisoner Of War (POW) a who was captured and intended to rough him up.
+At dusk, several Zero pilots from 204 Kokutai went to see the American Prisoner Of War (POW) a who was captured and intended to rough him up.
 Meeting Huey, they were instead were struck by his friendliness and no one bothered him.
 Japanese Zero pilot Nakazawa noted in his diary that he was very impressed with the young American's spirit.
 He told them he was twenty-two years old and had attended the University of Michigan.
 Another Zero pilot, Ryoji Ohara also remembered meeting Huey.

 During the 1980s, Henry Sakaida researched the connection between Japanese pilot's memories and connected them with Wellman Huey and helped his brother to correspond with Ohara in 1989 to thank him for sharing his memories of his brother.